-Steps to Laying Patio Pavers
+Steps to Laying Patio Pavers On Dirt

+If you are ready to take on a new DIY project for your backyard, it is important that you understand all of the steps before starting.
 Follow these 8 easy steps on how to lay patio pavers on dirt in your backyard.

 1. Remove Any Grass

-The first step to laying down patio pavers on dirt is to make sure that there is no grass or other foliage in your way.
+The first step to laying down patio pavers on dirt is to make sure there is no grass or other foliage in your way.
 When removing grass, it is very important that you use a spade and dig deep enough into the ground to remove the grass and its root system.
-You do not want to leave any root systems behind, because they could potentially produce new grass that in the future that would grow up between the pavers.
+You do not want to leave any roots behind, because they could potentially produce new grass in the future that would grow up between the pavers.
 There is also no need to waste the grass that you are removing, as you can transplant the grass to the bare areas of your yard.

-2. Level The Ground
+2. Level The Ground With Fill Dirt

 To make sure that all of your patio pavers line up perfectly, you need to be placing them on top of level land.
 To level your land, you are going to want to use clean fill dirt.
 The words “Clean” and “Dirt” sound like they should not go together, but in this case, it is very important that they do.
-Clean Virginia fill dirt is fill dirt that does not contain toxins, organic matter, or large debris.
-Fill dirt is primarily used for construction purposes such as building foundations or land leveling.
+Clean Virginia fill dirt is dirt that does not contain toxins, organic matter, or large debris.
+Fill dirt is primarily used for construction purposes such as building foundations or projects that require land grading.
 If topsoil is used for foundations or land leveling, the project will not be successful because topsoil contains organic matter that breaks down over time.
 This will result in the volume of the topsoil changing, which could then potentially cause any foundations on top to shift.
 This is also a problem when it comes to leveling land because if you are trying to fill a low point, the low point may be initially filled to be level with the rest of the land, but over time the changing volume of the topsoil will result in the low point returning.
 Low points will lead to your patio pavers sitting unevenly.

 The presence of organic matter is also why you can not just use dirt from another part of your yard.
 You have no way of knowing whether that dirt contains organic matter or not, which means that you cannot guarantee its ability to create a permanent level grade to your yard.
-By getting fill dirt from a Virginia fill dirt contractor, you are getting dirt that has been screened and certified to ensure that it does not contain any organic matter, toxins, or large debris.
-Taking the time to establish a lasting, level base is going to help ensure that you are building a patio that is going to be able to stand the test of time and not just look nice for a year.
+By getting fill dirt from a reputable Virginia fill dirt contractor, you are getting dirt that has been screened and certified to ensure that it does not contain any organic matter, toxins, or large debris.
+Taking the time to establish a lasting, level base is going to help ensure that you are building a patio that is going to be able to stand the test of time (as well as properly drain water) and not just look nice for a year.

 3. Mark The Area